HathorNetwork/hathor-wallet-mobile/QA.md

 1. **Preparation**
     1. Clear the application storage
     1. Make sure the deviceId is not registered in the unleash **`push-notification.rollout`** feature toggle
+    1. If testing the fullnode wallet, make sure the unleash wallet-service feature toggle is disabled
 1. **Initialize a new wallet**
     1. You should **not** see a modal to opt-in the push notification yet
     1. Go to the **Settings** page